Damage to your rented home

 Your landlord may have insurance cover that includes accidental damage to the building.
 If they do not, your landlord can take action to recover the cost of work from the neighbour.

-It is not your landlord's responsibility to replace any of your belongings that are damaged for this reason.
+It is not your landlord's responsibility to replace any of your belongings.

 You can ask your neighbour for compensation.
 If they will not pay, you can take court action.